Music

 Each unit of work has an on-going musical learning focus and a unit specific focus to enable previous musical skills to be embedded.
 Music lessons usually follow a specific learning sequence:

-Charanga includes many examples of music styles and genres from different times and places.
+Kapow includes many examples of music styles and genres from different times and places.
 These are explored through the language of music via active listening, performing and composing activities, which enable understanding of the context and genre.
-Charanga provides a classroom-based, participatory and inclusive approach to music learning.
+Kapow provides a classroom-based, participatory and inclusive approach to music learning.
 Throughout the scheme, children are actively involved in using and developing their singing voices, using body percussion and whole body actions, and learning to handle and play classroom instruments effectively to create and express their own and others’ music.
 Through a range of whole class, group and individual activities, children have opportunities to explore sounds, listen actively, compose and perform.

 In addition to class music lessons there are opportunities for children to learn to play brass, string, and wind instruments or the drums.
 Tuition is provided by peripatetic teachers who visit the school weekly.